-- How do the historical actors in these texts go about the work of representing their religion and its significance to themselves and others?
+- How do the key actors in these texts (historians, people of the past, and publics/participants/audiences) go about the work of representing their subject and its significance to themselves and others?
 How do they see their world and their place in it?

-- How are power and authority negotiated in this context?
-What difference does religion make?
+- How are power and authority negotiated in these contexts?

 - Do the historical actors more or less align themselves with a version of social roles that is based on claims of equality or difference?
 How does this impact their experience?

 - What is the methodological approach of the author?
-What are his/her assumptions about religion?
+What are his/her assumptions about the work of doing history?

 - What is the scope of the research?
 What materials/elements have been excluded?

-- What is the significance of the work in the larger field of American religious history?
+- What is the significance of the work in the larger field of public history?

-- How does this work change our understanding of both religious history and the larger field of 20th century American history?
+- How does this work change our understanding of both the practice of public history and the larger work of historians more generally?

 - How does is this work in conversation with other texts in the field?

 - Please write a substantive blog post for each meeting that addresses the questions listed above.
 (If you don’t have a blog, you can sign up for a Humanities Commons account and create one there.)